Product Development and Integrative Technology

 This entire programme is taught in English.

-The teaching is largely project-orientated, and we have close contact with the business community.
+The teaching is project-orientated, and you’ll experience close contact with the business community throughout the programme.

 Become a strong developer and bridge-builder in the industry

 On our programme, we work across disciplines, which will increase and strengthen your own knowledge and give you insight into other areas of expertise.
-With your new competencies, you will be able to build bridges between the various players in a product development process.
+With your new competencies, you’ll be able to build bridges between the various players in a product development process.

 Go abroad as part of your degree